nogibjj/Final_LG_JL_KM/README.md

 ## Using AI Programming

-* We used github CoPilot to aid in flask development
+* We used GitHub CoPilot to aid in Flask development
 * We used codewhisperer and ChatGPT to specifically help develop our frontend HTML code and the python recommendation code